lyndon025/playtested/src/content/article/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-04-28-everyone-should-try-out-this-one-of-a-kind-game-full-review-one-hand-clapping
+title: Everyone should try out this one of a kind game | Full Review - One Hand Clapping
+game: One Hand Clapping
 description: One Hand Clapping One Hand Clapping is a 2D puzzle platformer game with innovative singing mechanics that requires the use of your microphone as a control input.
 It is available for PC, Xbox Playstation, Switch, and Mobile.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-0.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-1.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-2.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-3.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-4.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-5.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-6.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-7.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-8.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-9.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-10.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-11.avif
+  - /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-12.avif
 pubDate: 2023-04-28
 tags:
   - adventure
   - android
   - console
   - indie
   - ios
   - macos
   - mobile
-- nintendo switch
+  - nintendo-switch
   - one-hand-clapping
   - pc
   - platformer
   - playstation
-- playstation 4
+  - playstation-4
   - puzzle
   - taptap
-- xbox one
+  - xbox-one
 thumb: /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-0.avif
-title: Everyone should try out this one of a kind game | Full Review - One Hand Clapping
-game: One Hand Clapping
-gallery:
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-0.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-1.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-2.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-3.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-4.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-5.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-6.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-7.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-8.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-9.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-10.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-11.avif
-- /images/reviews/legacy/2023-04-28-everyone-should-try-out-this-one-of-a-kind-game--full-review---one-hand-clapping-12.avif
 ---

 One Hand Clapping
 One Hand Clapping is a 2D puzzle platformer game with innovative singing mechanics that requires the use of your microphone as a control input.
 It is available for PC, Xbox Playstation, Switch, and Mobile.

-**Pros:**
+## Pros

-+Innovative singing/humming mechanics
+## +Innovative singing/humming mechanics

-+Creative use of singing mechanics to the puzzles
+## +Creative use of singing mechanics to the puzzles

-+Beautiful landscape and levels
+## +Beautiful landscape and levels

-+Accessibility and educational options
+## +Accessibility and educational options

-**Cons:**
+## Cons

 -Not recommended to be played in public